 Everything you need to know about GDPR

-You may have heard the term “GDPR” banded around the past few months, so here’s a bit of advice on how you can fully prepare for its arrival in the UK in May 2018.
+You may have heard the term “GDPR” banded around recently, so here’s a bit of advice on how you can help your business become compliant.

 - Stands for General Data Protection Regulation

 - Replaces the current Data Protection Act 1998

 - Affects every business and have a global impact

 - Non-compliance to the regulations can incur 4% of your group’s annual turnover or £20 million (whichever is larger)

 With the ever-growing use of email, data that’s sent almost instantaneously to multiple contacts around the world via the internet, the advent of social media, cloud computing and the new threat of cyber-crime, the world of data has completely changed since the last data protection legislation was introduced, nearly 20 years ago.
 It was only a matter of time before new regulations would be needed.

 There’s been a lot of “fake news” appearing online regarding GDPR, and guidance is still being produced offering unreliable information about the regulations.

 At its core, it’s simply about keeping your data secure and having the appropriate practices in place to prove you are adhering to these standards.

 How CyberGuard can help...